 - Wait for NASBA and the Colorado State Board of Accountancy to report your score.

-That’s short list of what you’ll need to do to sit for the exam.
-If you want more information about each one of these steps check out my complete guide on the CPA exam application process.
+That’s a short list of what you’ll need to do to sit for the exam.
+If you want more information about each one of these steps, check out my complete guide on the CPA exam application process.

 5) Fulfill the CO CPA Work Experience Requirements

-What are the Colorado Work Experience Qualifications to get Licensed?
+What are the Colorado CPA Certification Work Experience Qualifications to get Licensed?

 Before you can become a certified public accountant in Colorado, you must complete the work experience qualifications.
 Each CPA candidate must complete at least 1 year (1,800 hours) of experience in public accounting, governmental accounting, academia, or private industry supervised by a CPA.

 Colorado is unique in that it doesn’t require work experience.
 You can get out of doing any work experience if you simply complete an additional 45 credit hours of college courses including 36 credit hours of accounting and 6 credit hours of auditing.